supermanimmy/supermanimmy/README.md

 ## Hi there, I'm Imran Shah 👋
 <br/>

-Hi, My name is Imran Shah.
+Hi, My name is Imran.
 I am a Data Science & Computing student from the University of Birkbeck, London.

 Currently focusing on:
 *   [House-Prices-Advanced-Regression-Techniques Repo.](https://github.com/supermanimmy/House-Prices-Advanced-Regression-Techniques)